 If you’re planning a cruise to the Caribbean, expect temperatures of around 80°F (27°C), with daytime highs of up to 90°F (32°C).
 The climate also tends to be quite humid, particularly during the wet season.

-January is the coolest month in the Caribbean, a time when the region experiences a mild and more temperate climate.
+January is the coolest month in the Caribbean, with a mild and more temperate climate.
 Destinations like Puerto Rico, Turks and Caicos, The Bahamas, and Roatán are known for a subtle drop in temperature, offering a refreshing change from their typically warmer weather.

 Seasons in the Caribbean: Dry Season and Wet Season